edimaudo/Breast-Cancer-Data-Challenge/README.md

 # Breast-Cancer-Data-Challenge

 ## Background
 Breast cancer is one of the most common cancers affecting women worldwide.
 Early detection through screening and diagnostic imaging (e.g., mammograms, biopsies) significantly improves treatment outcomes.
+Breast cancer originates when cells in the breast begin to grow out of control, forming a tumor that can be felt as a lump or seen on an imaging test.
 Data-driven models can help classify tumors as malignant (cancerous) or benign (non-cancerous) based on characteristics derived from cell nuclei in digital images.

 The solution is in an .ipynb file [Breast Cancer Notebooks](https://github.com/edimaudo/Gut-Microbe-Disease-Classification/blob/main/Gut_Health_Classification.ipynb).